civol/HDLRuby/README.md

 Each behavior of a system is associated with a list of events, called sensibility list, that specifies when the behavior is to be executed.
-An event is associated with a signal and represents the instants when the signal varies to a given state.
+An event is associated with a signal and represents the instants when the signal reaches a given state.

-There are three kind of events: positive edge events represent the instants when their corresponding signals vary from 0 to 1, negative edge events represent the instants when their corresponding signals vary from 1 to 0 and the change events represent the instants when their corresponding signal vary.
+There are three kinds of event: positive edge events represent the instants when their corresponding signals vary from 0 to 1, negative edge events represent the instants when their corresponding signals vary from 1 to 0 and the change events represent the instants when their corresponding signals vary.
-Events are declared directly from the signals, using the `posedge` operator for positive edge, `negedge` operator for negative edge, and `change` operator for change.
+Events are declared directly from the signals, using the `posedge` operator for positive edge, the `negedge` operator for negative edge, and the `change` operator for change.
 For example the following code declares 3 behaviors activated respectively on the positive edge, the negative edge and any change of the `clk` signal.

 ```ruby
 inner :clk